harmonydata/harmonyapi/README.md

 ## Deployment

+Harmony is deployed with Docker Compose - see `docker_compose.yml`.

-A deployment script for Microsoft Azure is provided in `build_deploy.sh`.
+A deployment script for Docker/Azure is provided in `push_to_docker_hub.sh`.

 There is also a Github Action script to deploy to Azure in `../.github/workflows/`.

 The deployed Harmony uses an Azure Function to run spaCy, available in the repository here: https://github.com/harmonydata/spacyfunctionapp

 # Getting started